 Bluetooth speakers produce great sound and wireless convenience but when you add outdoor to the equation, it takes it to the next level.

-There are a lot of fields that need to be checked for a good outdoor Bluetooth speaker, the sound quality, the durability, and even the design.
+There are a lot of fields that need to be checked for a good outdoor Bluetooth speaker, sound quality, durability, and even the design.
 Let say you host a pool party by the barbecue and it gets a little crazy by the night.

 Now you need a speaker that is ready to withstand a few drops of water or maybe some good wine.
 There are a ton of outdoor Bluetooth speakers that can withstand water and dirt and still deliver great music.